About PATH Medical devices and health technologies

 Together with our public- and private-sector partners, the Medical Devices and Health Technologies Program has investigated hundreds of innovations and advanced the most promising and appropriate technologies into affordable commercial products for use in country health programs and global health campaigns.
 Our work in devices and tools extends across four portfolios to address the diseases and health issues that disproportionately affect women and children in low-resource settings.

-Medical Device and Health Technologies Program's global impact
+Medical Device and Health Technologies program's global impact

-Formulation Technologies
+Formulation technologies

 We optimize, adapt, test, and validate emerging concepts, technologies, and product formats that optimize vaccine and pharmaceutical efficacy, stability, safety, and ease of use.
 We develop and qualify analytical assays to support development of stable vaccine and pharmaceutical products.
-Some examples of vaccine and drug presentations include oral liquid formulations, sublingual tablets, rectal suppositories, and vaginal inserts.

-Health Technologies for Women & Children
+Health technologies for women & children

-Innovative health solutions to address the leading causes of maternal and infant death.
 We advance medical devices and health technologies that address the primary causes of maternal, newborn, and child mortality and morbidity in LMICs and maximize public health impact by increasing availability and access to these innovations as part of integrated health systems.

-Packaging & Delivery Technologies
+Packaging & delivery technologies

 Improving the safety, acceptability, and effectiveness of immunization and drug delivery.
 We identify and advance primary packaging and delivery innovations for vaccines and pharmaceuticals that have the potential to maximize efficacy, increase access, and reduce costs.

-Supply Systems & Equipment
+Supply systems & equipment

 Building stronger immunization supply and logistics systems to reach every child.
 We advance supply systems and equipment, policies, and programs to help to store, monitor, and transport vaccines at appropriate temperatures across the supply chain.

-Our end-to-end product development: services from technology ideation to impact:
+Our end-to-end product development: services from technology ideation to impact

-The Medical Devices and Health Technologies Program (MDHT) is a multidisciplinary group of approximately 60 public health researchers, clinicians, scientists, engineers, designers, health economists, project managers, and business strategists.
+The Medical Devices and Health Technologies program (MDHT) is a multidisciplinary group of approximately 60 public health researchers, clinicians, scientists, engineers, designers, health economists, project managers, and business strategists.
 We collaborate with innovators and can provide support at each stage of product development, and create incentives to lower the risk of entering developing markets for our private-sector partners.

 Assessment: With country and global partners, we assess public health needs and identify strategies and technologies that can fill these gaps.
 MDHT teams have years of experience in conducting innovation landscaping, market, and technological assessments of cost-effective technologies appropriate for use in low-resource settings.
 We also use these assessments to build strategies and partnerships for further evaluation, manufacturing, commercialization, and introduction.